 Adults at risk of abuse may have additional support needs, meaning that they are more likely to experience abuse, and less able to protect themselves from it.
 The abuse of adults at risk can have devastating effects on their physical, mental, emotional, social and spiritual wellbeing, as well as on their children or children connected to them.
-Statutory guidance means that Safeline must protect adults at risk.
+Statutory guidance means that Safeline must protect adults at risk by reporting concerns to relevant statutory authorities such as adult services.